 • name and civic address of the laboratory that administered the test

 • the test method used; and

 PCR Test results of only those lab will be acceptable, which is having QR/ BAR Code verifying the details of PCR report.

 3- Passenger boarding will be based on the health status at the airport before boarding, Heath check will include verification of fever, cough and breathing checks before boarding.
 If a passenger has an elevated temperature (more than 38 degrees Celsius), they will not be allowed to board a flight for Canada for the next 14 days.

 4-If a passenger is holding a negative PCR result but has elevated body temperature, they must have proof (doctor's medical prescription) that their elevated temperature is not due to COVID-19.
 In the absence of such a document, passengers will not be allowed to board.

-6- Air travellers, will also be required to reserve prior to departure to Canada, a 3-night stay in a government-authorized hotel.
-Travellers will be required to stay at their reserved hotel for up to 3 nights, at their own cost, while they await the results of their arrival test.
+6- Air travelers, will also be required to reserve prior to departure to Canada, a 3-night stay in a government-authorized hotel.
+Travelers will be required to stay at their reserved hotel for up to 3 nights, at their own cost, while they await the results of their arrival test.
 Hotel booking information will be available online as of February 18, 2021.
-Travellers will need to book a hotel in the city in which they first arrive in Canada.
+Travelers will need to book a hotel in the city in which they first arrive in Canada.
 For hotel reservation related information click here.

 All passengers must read link pertaining to hotel reservations, and complete their bookings through their ArriveCan App before heading out for the airport.
 As per Canadian Transportation and Government of Canada's instructions, if hotel booking is not reflected in passenger ArriveCan app, penalties will be involved.